optittm/bugprediction/docs/advanced_configuration.md

 }
 ```

-Then for all versions greater than or equal to 1.0.0, the restriction will be `["path_1"]`.
+Then for the version and only the version 1.5.0, the restriction will be `["path_1"]`.
 In addition, if a version is specified without an operator, the default operator used is `==`.

 #### The `!=` Operator